Know about the Faculty of Science

 Presently the Faculty of Science has about 1529 undergraduate students and 371 postgraduate students, 102 academic staff and 104 other staff.
 The annual intake to the Faculty increased to 487 in 2007 with the introduction of two new streams, Biochemistry & Molecular Biology and Industrial Statistics & Mathematical Finance.

-The Faculty consists of seven Departments of study – Chemistry, Mathematics, Nuclear Science, Physics, Plant Sciences, Statistics and Zoology, and conducts courses leading to the B.Sc. general degree (03 years duration) and B.Sc. special degree (04 years duration).
+The Faculty consists of seven Departments of study – Chemistry, Mathematics, Nuclear Science, Physics, Plant Sciences, Statistics and Zoology and Environment Science, and conducts courses leading to the Bachelor of Science (03 years duration) and Bachelor of Science Honours (04 years duration).
 A comprehensive range of subject combinations are available for the general degree while special degree programs allow students to specialize in some of those subject areas.
 The Faculty together with the School of Computing of the University also offers several joint special degree programs.

 The infrastructure of the Faculty developed greatly in the recent past, based on a well established development program.
 The program has resulted in new multi-storied buildings for the Departments of Chemistry, Physics, Plant Sciences and Zoology.
 The Department of Statistics shares a building with the University of Colombo School of Computing while Mathematics occupies the building annexed to the tower.
 The development plan also includes new buildings for Zoology, Mathematics and Statistics, extension to Plant Sciences, new Science Library Complex and the Canteen Complex.